chappers/chappers.github.io/_posts/2020-10-10-kivy-keyboard-events-example.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 Because I couldn't find an example onlline...Here is a "combined" example to respond to keyboard events based on compiling some examples online.

 Now time to automatically port some stuff over...

 ```
 import kivy